 - Using a food processor – It helps to pulse the dip instead of using a constant blend to achieve the right texture.
 Feel free to blend until completely smooth if you’d like, but the flavors are better when there are still some chunks of eggplant.

-How to serve mutubal
+How to Serve Mutabal

-- With grilled chicken or beef kababs
+- With grilled chicken or koobideh kabob

 - Spread on sandwiches and wraps

-- As part of a mezze
+- As part of a mezze table

 - Preheat the oven to 450°F with a rack in the upper third of the oven.
 Line a large, rimmed baking sheet with parchment paper.
 Slice the eggplants lengthwise and brush the cut sides lightly with olive oil.
 Place them cut side down in the pan.